 The reserves policy and the establishment of ranges is based upon an annual risk assessment of the internal and external operating environment, alongside the current priorities of The Ted Wragg Multi-Academy Trust for its beneficiaries.
-In 2022, the Trust established the appropriate range as 4-7% of revenue income.
+The Trust continues to consider the appropriate range as 4-7% of revenue income.